-As part of Her Majesty’s four-day Platinum Jubilee celebrations, the legendary broadcaster and biologist will make a special guest appearance at the BBC’s Platinum Party at the Palace on Saturday 4th June.
+As part of Her Majesty’s four-day Platinum Jubilee celebrations, the legendary broadcaster and biologist made a special guest appearance at the BBC’s Platinum Party at the Palace on Saturday 4th June.

-The concert will also feature stars including Diana Ross, Andrew Lloyd Webber, Alicia Keys, Andrea Bocelli, Nile Rodgers, Duran Duran and many more.
-The two-and-a-half-hour spectacular, taking place over three stages at Buckingham Palace, will be broadcast live by the BBC.
+The concert also featured stars including Diana Ross, Andrew Lloyd Webber, Alicia Keys, Andrea Bocelli, Nile Rodgers, Duran Duran and many more.
+The two-and-a-half-hour spectacular, which took place over three stages at Buckingham Palace, was broadcast live by the BBC.

 When Queen Elizabeth met David Attenborough, it was ironic that he was advising against broadcasting a documentary about the royal family on the BBC, where he was a controller.
 According to royal biographer Ingrid Seward, Sir David didn’t want to screen the planned 1969 documentary, The Royal Family.